rah-0/hyperion/README.md

 ## Sacrifices

 Every distributed database has its drawbacks.
 This is what **Hyperion** sacrifices for **performance**:
 - security: connections between nodes are not encrypted.
-If you need security you will have to manage it at a network level.
+If you need security you will have to manage it at a network level
-- port management: each node will have an unique connection to other node.
-This means that in a network with 100 nodes there are at least 100 ports needed.